willjw3/nodejs.dev/src/documentation/0004-node-javascript-language/index.md

 As a beginner, it's hard to get to a point where you are confident enough in your programming abilities.

-While learning to code, you might also be confused at where does JavaScript end, and where Node.js begins, and vice versa.
+While learning to code, you might also be uncertain about where JavaScript ends and where Node.js begins, and vice versa.

-I would recommend you to have a good grasp of the main JavaScript concepts before diving into Node.js:
+I would recommend that you have a good grasp of the main JavaScript concepts before diving into Node.js:

 * Lexical Structure
 * Expressions